nopnop2002/esp-idf-ultrasonic/esp-idf-ultrasonic-WebSocket/README.md

 # WEB Page
 WEB page is stored in the html folder.
+I used [this](https://canvas-gauges.com/) for gauge display.
-You can change it as you like.
+You can easily change the gauge design.
-Radial gauge example is [here](https://rawgit.com/Mikhus/canvas-gauges/master/examples/radial-component.html).
-Linear gauge example is [here](https://rawgit.com/Mikhus/canvas-gauges/master/examples/linear-component.html).